As US Administration Takes Shape, Emerging Markets Watch

-Jan Dehn: The Danish King Canute, protagonist of the apocryphal anecdote, who ruled over Denmark, Norway and England in the eleventh century so believed in his own powers that he thought he could command the tide.
-The futility of his vainglorious effort to stop the tide has seen Canute go down in history as a ridiculous figure, a latter day example of what today we would label someone suffering from narcissistic personality disorder.
+Jan Dehn: The Danish King Canute, the protagonist of the apocryphal anecdote, who ruled over Denmark, Norway, and England in the eleventh century so believed in his own powers that he thought he could command the tide.
+The futility of his vainglorious effort to stop the tide has seen Canute go down in history as a ridiculous figure, a latter-day example of what today we would label someone suffering from a narcissistic personality disorder.

 Spicer was soon forced to retract his tariff threat and Trump had to concede to Peňa Nieto’s proposal to stop talking about funding of the wall in public.

-Meanwhile, Speaker of the US House of Representatives, Paul Ryan, announced that he would find money in the federal budget to pay for the wall, which means that US tax payers will in turn pay for it.
-Peňa Nieto received widespread support from Mexicans for his stance, thus aiding his own position at home where, prior to the incident, his approval rating had fallen to just 12%.
+Meanwhile, Speaker of the US House of Representatives, Paul Ryan, announced that he would find money in the federal budget to pay for the wall, which means that US taxpayers will, in turn, pay for it.
+Peňa Nieto received widespread support from Mexicans for his stance, thus aiding his own position at home where, prior to the incident, his approval rating had fallen to just 12 percent.
 Peňa Nieto also received public support from other Latin American governments, including Peru and Colombia.